dnester/cop-migration-profiler/README.md

 ## Output

-There are multiple output files which are created in both JSON and CSV formats.
-If running the `main.js` script, `finalProjectDetails.csv` will be created in the output folder.
+Once completed, execute `node ./createReport.mjs` which will create the output folder with the final report `finalProjectDetails.csv`

 ### Scripts Folder